CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-bigquery.md

 </figure>

 * The schema section shows you all of the columns in the table as well as their data types.
-* The details sections give you some general information about the tables such as when it was create, how many rows of data there are, and the amount of store the table uses.
+* The details sections give you some general information about the tables such as when it was created, how many rows of data there are, and the amount of storage the table uses.
-* The preview sections shows you what the table looks like and allows to you see some of the specific values in that table.
+* The preview sections shows you what the table looks like and allows you to see some of the specific values in that table.

 ## Querying In BigQuery